The 2019 high school football season was expected to be a total wash for the Bees of Bayonne High School.

 The Bees missed the NJSIAA North Jersey Section 2, Group V playoffs last year despite their 7-3 record.
 So the Bees set a goal of qualifying for the postseason this season.

 “We decided we could play anybody,” Acerra said.
 “We looked at the point index and system and looked for available teams that best fit our needs.
 So we said, ‘Let’s do it and let’s play there.’
 We felt our schedule was competitive.”

 After receiving a forfeit against Memorial to start the season, the Bees defeated Livingston in double overtime in Week Two.

 “We pulled that out,” Acerra said.
 “The kids got a little confidence with that win.
 It was a springboard kind of win for us.
 We knew we could compete with anybody.”

-Up next was defending North Jersey Section 1, Group V champion Montclair, regarded as being the top public high school program in the state.
+Up next was the defending North Jersey Section 1, Group V champion, Montclair, regarded as being one of the top public high school programs in the state.

 It didn’t look good for the Bees, who trailed, 24-12, in the third quarter against Montclair.
 They were even down, 24-18, with just five minutes left and the Mounties controlling the ball.

 “But we forced them into a three-and-out,” Acerra said.
 “We got the ball back and drove the length of the field.”

 The Bees scored a touchdown to make the score, 25-24, with just 1:41 remaining in the game, then watched as a last-second field goal failed to seal Bayonne’s upset victory.
 That result left the Bees with a 3-0 record.